saicha124/fedshareM4/replit.md

 - `logs/` - Training logs and results storage

 ## Development Notes
-- **2025-09-18**: Successfully imported from GitHub and configured for Replit environment
+- **2025-09-30**: Fresh GitHub clone successfully configured for Replit environment
-- **2025-09-18 Import Verification**: All dependencies re-installed and verified working (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- Python 3.11 environment with all dependencies installed and verified (TensorFlow 2.20.0, Flask 3.1.2, etc.)
-- Python 3.11 environment with proper package installation
-- Scripts are executable and ready to run
 - Enhanced Flask app running successfully on port 5000 with 0.0.0.0 binding
+- Workflow configured with proper port waiting (5000) and webview output
 - Optimized for fast training iterations in development environment
-- Production deployment configured for VM target
+- Production deployment configured for VM target with correct run command

 ## Technical Fixes Applied
 - **Flask Debug Mode**: Fixed debug=False and use_reloader=False in fedavgserver.py and fedavgclient.py to prevent nohup conflicts